 Tonight’s chart has you looking eastward at the famous Summer Triangle.
-On July 7, we pointed out the blue-white star Vega and its constellation Lyra.
-Today, it’s Deneb’s turn.
-Deneb is the northernmost star in the Summer Triangle.
+Today, notice the star Deneb, the northernmost star in the Summer Triangle.
 Its constellation is Cygnus the Swan.
 In a dark country sky, you can see that Cygnus is flying along the starlit trail of the summer Milky Way.

 If it’s darker out, you might recognize the Summer Triangle by noticing that there is a cross within the Triangle.
 The constellation Cygnus is that cross.
 In fact, the constellation Cygnus is sometimes called the Northern Cross.